cloudmesh-community/book/chapters/quick516.md

   section.
 Such sections are marked for one week with the icon :new: after about three weeks time all :new: icons will be removed.
-The icon is there to help you identifying sections that may have been added to section taht logically fit better in an earlier section, than linearly at the end
+The icon is there to help you identifying sections that may have been added to section that logically fit better in an earlier section, than linearly at the end

 * Way 3: Weekly guided progress.
 Other students may prefer